Hiram Monserrate: New York State Senate

 In 2006, Monserrate ran for New York State Senate against fellow Democrat John Sabini, a 16-year incumbent.
 Monserrate came within 200 votes of pulling off an upset in one of the closest races in Queens.

 In 2008, he again ran for the State Senate with the support of organized labor.
 Sabini withdrew from the race following his appointment to chair the New York State Racing and Wagering Board.
 Monserrate then ran unopposed and on November 4, 2008, was elected the New York State Senator for the 13th district.

 On June 8, 2009, Monserrate and Pedro Espada (D-Bronx) joined Senate Republicans in an attempted parliamentary coup for the purpose of shifting control of the Senate to the Republicans; Monserrate, Espada, and all 30 Senate Republicans voted, 32-30, to replace Senate Majority Leader Malcolm Smith with then-Senate Republican Leader Dean Skelos and install Espada as Temporary President of the Senate.
 This action resulted in the 2009 New York State Senate leadership crisis.
 A week later, Senate Democrats appointed Senator John Sampson as their leader.
 On the same day, Monserrate rejoined the Democratic caucus, leaving the Senate in a 31-31 deadlock.
 With the office of Lieutenant Governor vacant due to Eliot Spitzer's resignation, the tie could not be resolved, and the resulting legislative deadlock continued until July 9, when Espada rejoined the Democrats.

 On December 2, 2009, Monserrate voted against legislation allowing same-sex marriage, which failed to pass the Senate.

 Expulsion from the New York State Senate

-A bipartisan nine-member committee recommended disciplinary action against Monserrate following his 2009 misdemeanor assault conviction.
+A bipartisan nine-member committee recommended disciplinary action against Monserrate following his 2009 misdemeanor domestic violence assault conviction.
 If Monserrate had been convicted of the felony charges against him, he would have been automatically expelled from the Senate.
 Politicians of both parties at the national, state, and local level called for him to resign or be expelled from the State Senate.
-The committee's report was released on January 14, 2010 and recommended that the full Senate expel or censure Monserrate.
+The committee's report was released on January 14, 2010, and recommended that the full Senate expel or censure Monserrate.

-On February 9, 2010, the Senate Senate voted to expel Monserrate.
+On February 9, 2010, the State Senate voted to expel Monserrate.
 The vote was 53 to 8, with one senator not present.
 In response, Monserrate sued the State Senate in federal court.
 Monserrate lost his case on the District Court level and in the Second Circuit Court of Appeals.